stoeps13/connections-doc/source/admin/admin/t_admin_dogear_intranet_site.md

     You might need to update this value after initially installing Bookmarks with no IP ranges or if you want to add a range after installation.
 This might be the case due to a corporate merger or acquisitions that result in added or deleted IP ranges.

+    !!! note
-    **Note:** Any change to IP ranges will require an update to the intranet settings of bookmarks in the database.
+    Any change to IP ranges will require an update to the intranet settings of bookmarks in the database.

     See the topic *Assigning URLs to intranet sites* for more information.